trustoverip/tswg-acdc-specification/spec/spec.md

 ###### Simple compact edge

 When an Edge sub-block has only one field, that is, its node, `n` field, i.e., it has no other properties, then the edge block may use an alternate simplified, compact form where the labeled edge field value is the value of its node, `n,` field.
-The schema for that edge's label shall indicate that the edge value is a node SAID and not the edge block SAID, as would be the case for the normal compact form shown above.
 The edge is, therefore, public.
 This enables the very compact expression of simple public edges.
+The schema for that edge's label shall indicate that the edge value is a far node SAID string and use a `oneOF` composition whose expanded block has only a Node, `n` field with the far node SAID as its value.

 ##### Schema, `s` field